kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 quality of the images are good, it is almost always unobstructed by eyelids, unlike the iris.
-  - First we applied a gaussian blur to the image, then we used edge detection and a houghes circles algorithm to detect circles.
-We put realtively strict set of parameterrs on houghes circles so that it only selects the strongest candidate of a circle in the image.
+  - First we applied a gaussian blur to the image, then we used edge detection and a Hough's circles algorithm to detect circles.
+We put realtively strict set of parameterrs on Hough's circles so that it only selects the strongest candidate of a circle in the image.
   - Note: we did not equalize these image because a pupil is already almost always completely black, so equalizing the image would actually bring the surrounding